willdoescode/nat/README.md

 [Understanding permissions output](https://github.com/willdoescode/nat#understanding-permissions-output)

-## What is nat?
+## What is natls?

-Nat is a complete replacement for the 'ls' command
+Natls is a 'ls' alternative with useful info and a splash of color

-Nats features include
+Natls's features include

 - Showing file permissions
 - Showing file size